“How can we avoid Phishing Emails?” Here is a guide to secure your organization from phishing attacks.

 If the link seems legitimate or pointing to a real domain name, you should type that domain name manually in the browser instead of clicking on it.

 Any unknown email asking for personal information should be avoided as cybercriminals could illegally use your personal information.
 Moreover, phone numbers, bank details, addresses are critical and personal details, if exposed, can damage your social reputation and financial status.
 In previous phishing incidents, phishers ask for credit card CVV, log-in details, social security number, and other private details to put a user in danger.

 After getting such details, Phishers can withdraw money from a credit card or bank account without your awareness.

 Legitimate businesses have correct contact details in their signature, while phishing emails lack proper signature and contact details.
 If you observe an incomplete signature, it may be a spam email.

 Moreover, a signature should include only specific information that an email will not put your email in the Spam folder.
 If your email duly signed goes into spam, it means you have exceedingly input details as per spam email standards and policy.

 (Source : Spark)

 To make phishing successful, a single mistake is only needed.
 There is no foolproof system that controls phishing scams.
+Follow these tips to spot actual phishing emails.
 However, organizations should give proper training on phishing techniques to all levels of employees.
 A single untrained employee is enough to make phishing successful nowadays.
 Organizations should provide adequate attention to employee’s interaction with the internet world because a silly mistake can ruin an organization’s prestige.

 I hope it is now clear to you that phishing is a serious crime prepared to steal the money of innocent users.
 It is in our interest not to respond to any email, message, or website without reviewing their ownership.
 The best way to identify the authenticity of a website is to check the SSL certificate.